SpongePowered/SpongeDocs/source/faq.rst

 MIT, without a Contributor License Agreement.
 A Contributor License Agreement is not necessary and it may be a turn off to contributors.
-For more information, please read :doc:`license`
+For more information, please read :doc:`license`.

 Why Not use Bukkit’s API?
 -------------------------